gvwilson/thirdbit/teaching/community.md

 > wording of a grand vision statement.
 (Most people who prefer the
 > latter are *only* interested in arguing…) To be effective you should
 > therefore focus on things that are immediately useful, e.g., on what
-> can people create that will be used by other community members write
+> people can create that will be used by other community members right
 > away.
 Once your organization shows that it can actually achieve
 > things–even small things–people will be more confident that it's
 > worth thinking about bigger issues.